jessiemar-mar/jessiemar-portfolio/final-project-part-two.md

 # Wireframes / storyboards

 Storyboard on [Shorthand](https://preview.shorthand.com/RDyl2xuC3AAvIsN2)

-**Note**: I couldn't publish due the requirement of team-lead permission, therefore this link is directed to the preview mode, I also sent an invitation to professor's email)
+(Note: I couldn't publish due the requirement of team-lead permission, therefore this link is directed to the preview mode, I also sent an invitation to professor's email)

 I’m planning to refine the color palette and add context on the proposed strategies with supporting facts.